-- A: If you own shares of our common stock directly rather than through a brokerage firm or other nominee, you are a shareholder of record.
-As a shareholder of record, you may: - · vote over the internet at www.investorvote.com/NL; - · vote by telephone using the voting procedures set forth on the proxy card; - \cdot instruct the agents named on the proxy card how to vote your shares by completing, signing and mailing the enclosed proxy card in the envelope provided; or - · vote in person at the annual meeting.
+- A: If you own shares of our common stock directly with our transfer agent, Computershare, rather than through a brokerage firm or other nominee, you are a shareholder of record.
+As a shareholder of record, you may: - vote over the internet at www.investorvote.com/NL; - vote by telephone using the voting procedures set forth on the proxy card; - instruct the agents named on your proxy card how to vote your shares by completing, signing and mailing the enclosed proxy card in the envelope provided; or - vote in person at the annual meeting.

-If you are a shareholder of record and execute a proxy card but do not indicate how you would like your shares voted for one or more of the director nominees named in this proxy statement, the agents will vote FOR the election of each such director nominee.
+If you are a shareholder of record (and not a brokerage firm or other nominee) and execute a proxy card but do not indicate how you would like your shares voted for one or more of the director nominees named in this proxy statement or the other proposals described in this proxy statement, the agents named on your proxy card will vote your shares on such uninstructed nominee or proposal as recommended by the board of directors in this proxy statement.
 To the extent allowed by applicable law, the agents will vote in their discretion on any other matter that may properly come before the meeting.